Donate for Ukraine

 Emergency aid for those affected

 Help has been active in Ukraine since 2021 and is operating in all government-controlled regions of Ukraine.
-Since the escalation of the war three years ago, we have supported over 4.3 million people:
+Since the escalation of the war three years ago, we have supported over 4.3 million people.
+This is how we are currently helping:

 Our team in Ukraine is doing everything it can to support people in need.
 We also provide medical and social aid for Ukrainian refugees in Moldova, for example by sending out mobile medical units and looking after children in refugee shelters.